 In recent years, however, there has been a change in Seaham’s fortunes.
 Seaham Hall was re-opened as a 5-star hotel, bringing money into the area.
 Two new industrial estates were opened in the town which became the home for a number of new companies.
 The Harbour is still used by ships to transport goods overseas.
 A new multi-million pound shopping complex was opened in 2007 and the sea-front has undergone re-development, all of which has brought people back into the area and has started to turn the tide of devastation brought about by the closure of the collieries.
 Long may it continue!

-It was possible to walk along the Blast Beach and then climb back up the cliffs via a footpath at the opposite end, however I chose to walk along the footpath along the cliff-tops as it had a better view.
-The footpath followed the meandering clifftops for another mile or so until I reached Hawthorn Hive where I was giving a choice of two routes.
+I followed the coastal footpath as it meandered along the clifftops for another mile or so until I reached Hawthorn Hive where I was giving a choice of two routes.
 The first option was a drop down some steps to the beach below, whilst the second was to cross the adjacent railway line and walk further inland through Hawthorn Dene before joining the coastal path at the other side of the Dene.
 I chose the first option as I wanted to walk along the beach for a little bit.

 Dropping down to the rocky beach at Hawthorn Hive there are a number of things that catch the eye – a pillbox, a limekiln and a viaduct which carries the railway over the Dene.
 The pillbox from the Second World War was put in place to protect the viaduct (built in 1905) from attack by the Luftwaffe as the railway was a vital link between the Durham collieries and Teesside.
 The limekiln (right), dating from the 19th Century, would have been used to produce lime which would have then been used in agriculture or to make mortar.
 Hawthorn Hive very nearly became an important part of East Durham’s coalmining heritage when in the late 1820s Colonel Thomas Braddyl planned to sink a new colliery at South Hetton and connect it via a waggonway through the Dene to a new port at Hawthorn Hive called Port Braddyl.
 Luckily the Colonel was dissuaded from carrying out this plan as it would have been too impractical, otherwise the Hive and the Dene would have been a completely different place today.